 Choosing a Veterinary School

-There are 28 AVMA-accredited Veterinary Schools in the United States, and 8 outside the country.
-Please visit Association of American Veterinary Medical Colleges for Accredited Veterinary School websites.
+There are 33 AVMA-accredited Veterinary Schools in the United States, and 25 outside the country.
+Please visit Association of American Veterinary Medical Colleges (AAVMC) for Accredited Veterinary School websites.
 Check out this comprehensive guide to applying for 2022 from AAVMC.

 Most veterinary schools give preference to in-state applicants, but often accept qualified out-of-state applicants.
 Therefore you should apply broadly to schools based on these other important criteria:

 Many of the US schools participate in a common web-based application, which can be found at http://aavmc.org/vmcas/vmcas.htm.
 The web-based application is generally available online beginning mid-May, and due in its entirety mid-September prior to the year you intend to enroll.

 o College transcripts